pingcap/docs/tidb-cloud/manage-user-access.md

 4. Click **Delete** in the user row that you want to delete.

-## Manage roles access
+## Manage role access

-If you are the owner of an organization, you can perform the following steps to configure roles for your organization members:
+If you are the owner of an organization, you can take the following steps to configure roles for your organization members:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.